 Whenever I think of Ushguli I think of mud and manure.
 Walking around the village required trudging through ankle-deep of mixture of dirt and manure.
-It took this city girl some (ok, a lot of) effort to ignore the ‘schlopping’ noise each step makes.
+It took this me some (ok, a lot of) effort to ignore the ‘schlopping’ noise each step makes.

 Thankfully the view provided a distraction.

-My only regret was not spending a night or two here.
+My only regret was not spending a night or two here in Ushguli.
 I blamed it on the weather: a snowstorm was on the forecast and they were worried the pass would be closed.

 Whenever I think of Ushguli I think of pigs.
 They roam around the village giving the term free-range a whole new meaning.

-Whenever I think of pigs I think of a blood-curdling scream coming from a shed.
+Whenever I think of pigs I think of a blood-curdling scream coming from a shed I was walking by.
 A few minutes later I saw the source of the noise, a gaping bloody hole where its throat was, being wheeled from the shed to who knows where.
 I tried not to look.
 But I did.
 I’m so glad I was already a vegetarian.

 Like other villages in Svaneti region, Ushguli is dotted with stone defensive towers.
 The towers were built as protection against invaders from other tribes (or other nearby communities).
 I imagined time must’ve been rough back then; invasions must’ve happened quite often because each family ended up with their own tower to hide in.

 Ushguli felt and looked like a different world altogether.
 It also felt… fragile.
-If you ever find yourself in Georgia, I highly recommend making the journey here.
+If you ever find yourself in Georgia, I highly recommend making the trip to Svaneti region.
 I don’t want to sound pessimistic, but the whole ‘see it before it’s gone’ thing?
 I’m afraid it applies here.